tgalala/Loan-Defaults-Machine-Learning-2-Algorithm-Poster/README.md

 We have selected a binary classification problem where we aim to predict whether an individual will default on their loan obl igations given a set of features.

-Note: Matlab code is available on request which includes:
+Note: Matlab code is available on request
-1- Ensemble Boosted Trees Hyper-parameters Grid Search Tuning 2- Naïve Bayes Hyper-parameters Grid Search Tuning
-3- Final Comparision and testing